Simple linear attention language models balance the recall-throughput tradeoff: Extended Architecture Details

 where $\bm{u} \in \R^{N \times d}$ is a projected input, $h\in\R^{N\times c d}$ is a learned filter, $\odot$ is the Hadamard product, and $\bm{W}_1, \bm{W}_2 \in\R^{d\times c d}$, $\bm{W}_3 \in\R^{c d\times d}$, $\bm{b}_1,\bm{b}_2 \in \R^{c d}$, and $\bm{b}_3, \in \R^{d}$ define weights and biases of three linear projections.

 \paragraph{Decay.} Recent recurrent architectures include the use of \textit{decay} terms, implemented in a variety of ways \citep{gu2021efficiently, sun2023retentive, gu2023mamba, yang2023gated}.
 As intuition, decay terms control how much a token should attend to ``recent'' tokens vs. ``early" tokens in the sequence.
 Prior work falls in two categories: using input-independent \citep[inter alia.]{gu2021efficiently, sun2023retentive} or input-dependent \citep{gu2023mamba, yang2023gated} decay rates.
 The latter offers improved quality, but requires the use of a parallel scan during sequence processing \cite{gu2023mamba}.

-Instead, we introduce a coarser input-dependent decay technique for the linear attention layer, avoiding the parallel scan.
-We start with decay matrices that use a \textit{fixed} decay rate as in prior work and let each of the $h$ heads in the linear attention apply a unique decay schedule to the causal dot product.
-We then introduce a learned projection $\bm{W} \in \R^{d\times h}$ that effectively allows each input to weigh the combination of heads (decay rates) when producing the output representation.
+Instead, we explore a coarser input-dependent decay technique for the linear attention layer, avoiding the parallel scan.
+We first use a unique decay rate \textit{per head}, fixed across all inputs.
+We introduce a linear projection that takes in the inputs $\in \mathbb{R}^{N x d}$ and projects to $\mathbb{R}^{N \times h}$, where $N$ is the sequence length, $d$ is the model dimension, and $H$ is the number of heads.
+We use the result of this projection to scale the attention combination across heads.

+In our main experiments \Cref{table:main-quality}, we use no decay when training the models to $50$b and $30$b tokens.
+We observe that decay can help small in our \Cref{table:ablations} ablations, but removing the decay does not affect the overall trends for {\sysname} relative to other architectures.